sebastian-software/lean-intl/readme.md

 ## Changes compared to Intl.js

  - Removed previous manual library publishing with [prepublish](https://github.com/sebastian-software/prepublish)
- - Updated Test Suite 262 from 99 tests to 126 tests
+ - Updated ECMA Test Suite from 99 tests to 126 tests.
  - Removed special IE8 support in test suite.
 We are focusing on >= IE10 and other modern browsers.
  - Removed HTML output for test suite as we only test compatibility in NodeJS via CI.
- - Removed Bower support
+ - Removed Bower support.
+That's the past.
+Either use Webpack or Fusebox, please.
- - Cleaned up Readme
+ - Cleaned up Readme from old hints on using direct scripts and NodeJS support.
+ - Prettified source code using [Prettier](https://github.com/jlongster/prettier) and ESLint.

 TODO: